SethKauf/mta_service_delays/README.md

 My current stage is the data is cleaned and dummied with about 200 features to look through.<br>

+I have tested several models and plan to use an f1_score to determine my model success, as I'm testing 2 delays inside of all IRT train delays.<br>

 I will be updating this ReadMe as I go and hopefully deploy an app soon enough!<br>